 ‘Freddie Flintoff: Living with Bulimia’ is an unflinchingly personal documentary following Freddie as he examines his eating disorder for the first time.
 His journey leads him to meet other sufferers, who share their experiences of how Bulimia has affected their lives, and the families of those whose eating disorders led to tragically fatal consequences.
 Ultimately, Freddie seeks to answer the most important question of all: Should he seek professional treatment for his eating disorder?

 Freddie says: “If this resonates with one person watching, or through this we can show someone that there is help out there, then this is worth doing.”

 Charlotte Moore, Director of BBC Content, says: “I would like to thank Freddie for opening up about his struggle with bulimia in this very personal film for BBC One.
 I hope this film will raise awareness about a subject that is all too often a taboo and make a difference to the way men talk about mental health.”

-Freddie Flintoff: Living With Bulimia, a 1×60’ for BBC One, is made by South Shore.
-It was commissioned by Charlotte Moore, Director, BBC Content and Catherine Catton, Commissioning Editor, Factual Entertainment and Popular Factual.
-The Executive Producers are Andrew Mackenzie and Melanie Leach, and the Producer/Director is Leo Burley.
+Freddie Flintoff: Living With Bulimia, was commissioned for BBC One by Charlotte Moore, Director, BBC Content and Catherine Catton, Commissioning Editor, Factual Entertainment and Popular Factual.
+The Executive Producers were Andrew Mackenzie and Melanie Leach, and the Producer/Director was Leo Burley.

 The documentary is part of the BBC’s ongoing commitment to mental health.